Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 |Thromboembolic events (DVT, PE)||5||15|

 In this trial, 13,388 women of at least 35 years of age were randomized to receive either tamoxifen or placebo for five years.
 The median duration of treatment was 3.5 years.
-As of January 31, 1998, follow-up data is available for 13,114 women.
+Follow-up data were available for 13,114 women.
 Twenty-seven percent of women randomized to placebo (1,782) and 24% of women randomized to tamoxifen (1,596) completed 5 years of therapy.